-B. Purchases from an out-of-state supplier are reportable by the contractor in the county and municipality where the property is first stored, used or consumed by the contractor.
-If the county in which the property is first stored, used or consumed has imposed the tax, then the 1% tax is due.
-If the county in which the property is first stored, used or consumed has not imposed the 1% tax, then the tax is not due.
+If the property is delivered within the county in which the supplier is located, and that county has imposed the 1% tax, then the 1% sales tax is due.
+If the property is delivered within the county in which the supplier is located, and that county has not imposed the tax, then the 1% sales tax is not due.